IP-CAM/Intellisense-for-Opencart-files/readme.md

 ## Features

 - **Go to Definition**: Ctrl+Click on model methods to jump directly to their definitions
+- **Function Documentation**: Hover over model methods to see their documentation and declaration
 - **Model Path Resolution**: Automatically resolves paths for OpenCart model patterns like `$this->model_api_test`
 - **Custom Path Configuration**: Support for custom OpenCart directory structures
 - **Multi-Context Support**: Works with both admin and catalog contexts